KV-CS/Mosyle-Snipe/readme.md

 - `--config`: Path to configuration file (default: `settings.json`)
 - `--device-type`: Type of devices to sync (`all`, `ios`, `mac`, or `tvos`, default: `all`)
 - `--dry-run`: Dry run mode (no changes will be made to Snipe-IT)
-- `--batch-size`: Number of devices to process in each batch (default: 50)
-- `--batch-delay`: Delay in seconds between batches (default: 5.0)

 ### Examples